 Collect and edit data

 - Crowdsource Manager—Provide the ability to review crowdsourced information and update attributes such as status and assignment.
-This is a good choice for collecting crowdsourced data across multiple layers and maps since the data is collected using apps such as Crowdsource Reporter or Collector for ArcGIS.
+This is a good choice for collecting crowdsourced data across multiple layers and maps since the data is collected using apps such as Crowdsource Reporter or ArcGIS Survey123.
 It requires a group that contains at least one map with an editable feature layer.
-Since the Crowdsource Manager app is created through a group, it is not available in Map Viewer.
+Because the Crowdsource Manager app is created through a group, it is not available in Map Viewer.

 - Crowdsource Polling—Allow for collecting feedback and assessing public sentiment for a series of proposals, plans, or events.
 Users are presented with a map and list of features containing the details of each proposal, plan, or event, including any attached documents.
 These users can submit feedback in the form of votes and comments.